-There is currently one DRMPA in Shetland, around the coast of Fair Isle.
+There is currently one DRMPA in Shetland, which covers the waters around Fair Isle.
 While voluntary agreements between stakeholders are encouraged, restrictions may be introduced if they are necessary to support the demonstration or the research objectives of the site.